technologiesoutcomes/assignments/README.md

 ```
 cd assignments
 ```
 Change into the relevant assignment submissions subdirectory.
-For instance if you want to submit assignment2 work, change into the assignment2 subdirectory.
+For instance if you want to submit assignment2 work, change into the assignment2 submissions subdirectory as follows;
 ```
 cd assignment2/submissions
 ```